 Brain Injury (BI)

 The Brain Injury (BI) waiver is a habilitative/rehabilitation and independent living program emphasizing developing new independent living skills and/or re-learning lost independent living skills due to an acquired or traumatic brain injury.
 Participants who have a medically diagnosed brain injury receive intensive therapies and services based on the goals of the participant, their providers, and their Managed Care Organization (MCO).
-The participant's progress will be evaluated every six months until they no longer need these services or they reach a plateau in their progress and can transition to another waiver for ongoing supports.
+The participant's progress will be evaluated every six months until they no longer require these services or reach a plateau.
+At that point, they can transition to another waiver for ongoing supports.

 Brain injuries diagnosed as being a chromosomal or congenital condition do not qualify for the BI waiver.
 Suppose a brain injury is obtained before the age of 22.
 The individual may be considered developmentally disabled and referred to the Community Developmental Disability Organizations (CDDOs) before BI screening.
 CDDOs are required to assess all persons with developmental disabilities for the I/DD Program.